cmse822/project-1-team-9/Project1 Report.md

 ![alt text](./Visualization/compare.png)

 ### 6.
 Based on the figures, the performance in Gflop/s increases from N=1 to N=10 and remains approximately stable within the range of N=10 to 1000, representing the peak performance.
 However, beyond N=1000, there will be a decline in performance.
+The CPU computing speed tends to decline, indicating that the cache capacity is insufficient and the data needs to be called from the main memory.

+NOTE: Two CPUs in N more than 4000 after the processor rate back up may be due to the processor overflowed resulting in inaccurate results.

 ## part 2